Holidaydrills/holidaydrills-Java8/README.md

 ### Why should I use it?
 Suppose you have a situation where you want to make sure that all classes that implement an interface behave in the same way regarding a specific task.
 A static interface method provides you the means to do exactly that.
-**A use case could be as follows**:
+### Use case
 Say you have an ` interface FormValidator`.
 This validator has some functionality to check the form inputs of users in the checkout process of online shops, like addresses, emails, additional information.
 You have several implementations of that form validator for different